 Bone Digital cannot be held liable for any damages, data breaches, data loses incurred, or errors that arise on the site – in relation to your content or website in any form – after file access has been granted.

-Any requests to rectify errors arising after access is provided, is seen as troubleshooting by our developers and a priority rate of $250/hour will apply.
+Any requests to rectify errors arising after access is provided, is seen as troubleshooting by our developers and a priority rate will apply.

 Web maintenance is an important part of managing any website.
 Having a website that is out of date or functioning incorrectly is just as bad as having no website at all, so it’s important to make sure that you try to keep your website up-to-date.
 Due to the rapidly evolving nature of website development and ongoing updates in digital technology (third party plugins, CMS platforms, APIs, browsers) Bone Digital advises clients to consider taking up a maintenance and support agreement, to ensure that your website remains current and functioning efficiently after your warranty expires.

 Website Maintenance assists with technical and operational support related to your website.
 Assistance includes interaction with a Content Management Systems (CMS), maintaining platform (e.g. WordPress), plugins and themes where necessary, to ensure the safe, secure, efficient and effective running of your website.